GlobalEcologyLab/Mammoth/README.md

 - "raster", min version = "2.8.19"
 - "sf", min version = "0.7.7"

-The script checks the above dependencies are advises if a newer version of a package is required.
+The script checks the above dependencies and advises if a newer version of a package is required.
 If using `sf > 1.0.0` please set `sf_use_s2` to `FALSE`.

 The scripts are designed to run in parallel across *n* sessions - please set *n* accordingly.
 For a guide, using 95 cores on a workstation uses ~ 90GB RAM to run the example simulations.
 Example simulations run in approximately 3 minutes.